ken-aio/zabbix-java-tomcat/README.md

 zabbix-java-tomcat
 ==================

-Zabbix Template with Tomcat 7 monitoring settings
+This Repository is installing Zabbix Template with Tomcat 7 monitoring settings.